Skip to content

 Entry point cmd/server Wires all components, starts HTTP servers, handles OS signals

-Middleware internal/middleware CORS, auth (JWT), logging, rate-limit, max-body
+Middleware internal/middleware Security headers, CORS, auth (JWT - applied per-route), logging, rate-limit, max-body

 Router internal/router Registers all routes, applies middleware chain

-Handlers internal/handlers Parses requests, calls repositories, writes responses
+Handlers internal/handlers Parses requests, calls services and repositories, writes responses

 Repositories internal/repository SQL queries against SQLite